joshuayuanlab151/proteomics_analysis/README.md

 Keep track of every run you did and adjust your metadata table as needed.

 ### 4. When a run is finished
 Check your MS peaks to see if they look good and decide if you need to repeat the sample or not.
 Check the file size of each run to make sure they include sufficient information.
-If more samples needed, adjust the metadata table.
+If more samples are needed, adjust the metadata table.

 ### 5. Transfer data for analysis
 We now transfer the data to the HPRC for database search, QC, and analysis.
 You can also mark in the metadata, whether or not the data has been processed.